sh1boot/sh1boot.github.io/drafts/ciscv.md

 immediate range by one bit.

-Trawling through code there are patterns of step changes in immediate requriements.
-The specific corpus is the most obvious cause of this, and some artefacts of the original immediate limits of the existing architecture, but other things appear to be a legitimate reflection of the way code tends to work.
+Trawling through code there are patterns of step changes in immediate requirements.
+The specific corpus is an obvious cause of this, and some artefacts of the original immediate limits of the existing architecture, but other things appear to be a legitimate reflection of the way code tends to work.
 I just kind of guessed.
 Claude helped.
 It